Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Traditional Water Heaters

-• Higher energy consumption
+• Higher ongoing energy consumption

-• Greater emissions over time
+• Greater emissions over the system’s lifespan

 Tankless Water Heaters

-• Reduced energy waste
+• Reduced energy waste due to on-demand heating

-• Lower carbon footprint
+• Lower carbon footprint over time

-• Eligible for some energy rebates
+• May qualify for energy efficiency rebates

-Which Option Is Best for Your Michigan Home?
+Which Option Is Best for Your Home?

 Choose a Traditional Water Heater If: